-- Bump caps.
-Lightweight helmet-style protectors, bump caps provide protection from minor bumps to the head.
+- Bump caps: Lightweight helmet-style protectors, bump caps provide protection from minor bumps to the head.
 Bump caps are only suitable in work environments where hard hats are recommended, but not required.

-- Ear protection.
-The ears are part of the head and they can take a lot of abuse in loud work environments.
-Proper ear protection shields or covers the ear canal so loud sounds don't do short-term or long-term damage.
+- Ear Protection: The ears are part of the head and they can take a lot of abuse in loud work environments.
+Proper ear protection shields, or covers, the ear canal, so loud sounds don't do short-term or long-term damage.
 Standalone ear protection options or helmets that include ear protection are ideal when using devices like a chainsaw or operating loud machinery.

-Please note: items like bicycle and motorcycle helmets provide specialized protection for their namesake activities, but they are not suitable for on-the-job environments where hard hats are recommended or required.
+Safety Tip: Items like bicycle and motorcycle helmets provide specialized protection for their namesake activities, but they are not suitable for on-the-job environments where hard hats are recommended or required.

 OSHA-approved hard hat categories are divided into three main classes:

 - Class E Hard Hats.
 These electrical hard hats are designed for use in high voltage situations (up to 20,000 volts) and offer protection against electrical currents.

 - Class G Hard Hats.
 These are general hard hats that can be used in a variety of low-voltage scenarios, up to 2200 volts.